Expand description

 antenna coordinates, as well as the upper bounds of the grid.

-for each frequency in the map.
-This in turn uses find_antinodes_for_pair
+find_antinodes_for_frequency for each frequency in the map.
+This in turn uses find_antinodes_for_pair on

 each combination of antenna in the frequency group.